 Well, today as I was lying in bed arguing with myself yet again, I remembered a time when I thought it was impossible that I would ever be able to shrink down 10 JEANS SIZES.
 My success only happened because I had a clear vision, I was relentless about achieving it, and I wanted it so bad that I blocked out all the excuses.

-Now I have probably my last 5-7 pounds to go, and those arguments are surfacing again.
+Now I have a few more inches to go, and those arguments are surfacing again.
 Time to bring out the big guns, the anti-excuse ammunition, the tricks that I will use to get myself going each day, to squash that voice, or at least turn down the volume a bit…

-Here are my top 3 strategies to trick that voice, so I can become a morning mogul.
+Here are my top 3 strategies I use to trick that voice, so I can become a morning mogul.
 Maybe they might work for you, too.

-3. Daily ACTION: To quote the overused, but appropriate, Nike slogan: JUST DO IT!
+To quote the overused but appropriate Nike slogan: JUST DO IT!
 Be consistent.
 Follow a routine.
 Go at your pace, but GO!
 Make this non-negotiable, like a doctor appointment or a parent-teacher conference, scheduled on your calendar.
 What’s worked for me?
 I lay my workout shoes right next to my bed so I’m nearly tripping over them when I get up in the morning.
 The night before, I set out my clothes, clear my workout space, and get my towel, water bottle, and DVD player ready to go.
 In the morning, I wake up to this:

 So the next time you feel like the “life gets in the way” excuse is stopping you from achieving your goals, maybe you should try a new morning routine.
 You just might surprise yourself and be able to conquer not only your fears, but your obstacles, as well.
 Before you know it, discipline in one area of your life will spill over to discipline in another, and whether it’s your family budget, your relationships, your work, or personal fitness, you will find success and one day live to tell your story.
 Trust me on this.
 It works!